andrewrapp/xbee-arduino/README.md

 [Developer's Guide](https://github.com/andrewrapp/xbee-arduino/blob/wiki/DevelopersGuide.md)

+[XBee API (Java) Project](https://github.com/andrewrapp/xbee-api) Although this project is a Java implementation, it contains a few wikis relevant to this project, including xbee configuration and use cases.

 ## Example
 I have created several sketches of sending/receiving packets with Series 1 and 2 XBee radios.
 You can find these in the examples folder.
 Here's an example of sending a packet with a Series 2 radio: